 Our goal is to educate

-School Aid India is a non-profit organisation helping to provide education to the children of Darjeeling.
+School Aid India is a non-profit organisation helping to provide unprivileged children a chance they would not otherwise have.

 School Aid India (SAI) is a small charity based in Great Ayton, North Yorkshire, UK.
 The inspiration for SAI arose from contacts built up with local people over the course of several visits to the Darjeeling area, in the foothills of the Indian Himalayas.
 Children of all ages in India willingly walk miles in all weathers just to get to school each day.
 There is great enthusiasm for education but unfortunately the universal primary education offered by the government is often of such poor quality that better off families choose to send their children to private schools, meaning poorer children inevitably miss out on the good education which is not only every child’s right, but will also affect their whole future.